marcus67/little_brother/README.md

 *   There is a Docker image available (currently for the slave only) which makes it really easy to run a slave on a Linux host with a Docker deamon available.

-*   There is a helper application (see https://github.com/marcus67/little_brother_taskbar) to display the remaining playtime of a monitored user.
+*   There is a helper application ([LittleBrotherTaskbar](https://github.com/marcus67/little_brother_taskbar)) to display the remaining playtime of a monitored user.

 ## Architecture